Have You Tried These 4 Ways to Increase Your Revenue?

 Josh Kaufman is the #1 bestselling business author of The Personal MBA and his website was named one of the “Top 100 Websites for Entrepreneurs” by Forbes

-Revenue, sales, income, it’s the amount of money your company earns before any expenses are taken out.
+Revenue, sales, income – it’s the amount of money your company earns before any expenses are taken out.
 Without it, your company cannot earn a profit and stay viable in the long run.
-Although there are many ways you can increase the top line, to keep things straightforward and give you actionable bite-size ideas, in this blog we’re going to review the 4 methods, Kaufman recommends.
+Although there are many ways you can increase the top line, to keep things straightforward and give you actionable bite-size ideas, in this blog we’re going to review the four methods Kaufman recommends.

 1. Increase your number of customers